Circuit design

-The process of circuit design can cover systems ranging from complex electronic systems down to the individual transistors within an integrated circuit.
+In electrical engineering, the process of circuit design can cover systems ranging from complex electronic systems down to the individual transistors within an integrated circuit.
 One person can often do the design process without needing a planned or structured design process for simple circuits.
 Still, teams of designers following a systematic approach with intelligently guided computer simulation are becoming increasingly common for more complex designs.
 In integrated circuit design automation, the term "circuit design" often refers to the step of the design cycle which outputs the schematics of the integrated circuit.
 Typically this is the step between logic design and physical design.

 Process

 Traditional circuit design usually involves several stages.
 Sometimes, a design specification is written after liaising with the customer.
 A technical proposal may be written to meet the requirements of the customer specification.
 The next stage involves synthesising on paper a schematic circuit diagram, an abstract electrical or electronic circuit that will meet the specifications.
 A calculation of the component values to meet the operating specifications under specified conditions should be made.
 Simulations may be performed to verify the correctness of the design.

 A breadboard or other prototype version of the design for testing against specification may be built.
 It may involve making any alterations to the circuit to achieve compliance.
 A choice as to a method of construction and all the parts and materials to be used must be made.
 There is a presentation of component and layout information to draughtspersons and layout and mechanical engineers for prototype production.
 This is followed by the testing or type-testing several prototypes to ensure compliance with customer requirements.
 Usually, there is a signing and approval of the final manufacturing drawings, and there may be post-design services (obsolescence of components, etc.).